lancedb/lancedb/docs/src/fts.md

 ## Tokenization
 By default the text is tokenized by splitting on punctuation and whitespaces and then removing tokens that are longer than 40 chars.
 For more language specific tokenization then provide the argument tokenizer_name with the 2 letter language code followed by "_stem".
 So for english it would be "en_stem".

-For now, only the tantivy based FTS index supports to specify the tokenizer, so it's only available in Python with `use_tantivy=True`.
+For now, only the Tantivy-based FTS index supports to specify the tokenizer, so it's only available in Python with `use_tantivy=True`.

 === "use_tantivy=True"